Michael Thomas' Website

 A label scan or details of any records would be most welcome !

-Albion A fairly scarce pre-first world war "British" label actually produced by the German Beka organisation from 1912, although the label state "Manufactured in England".
-Some may be found as label paste-over on John Bull records.
+Albion A fairly scarce pre-first world war "British" label actually produced by the German Lindström organisation from 1912.
+Many would be made at the factory in Hertford and thos would have "Manufactured in England" on the label.
+Some may be found as label paste-overs on John Bull records.
 As you'd expect, there's no Dance Band material as the label pre-dates that style of music, though some Ragtime music may be found.
 The catalogue numbers were in a 1000 series.

 Albion records are believed to have been sold by the "tallyman" system.
 This is surprising as Beka, who produced them, had just introduced their price-busting Coliseum & Scala records in order to undercut the companies such as John Bull who sold their records this way.